Short story by Michael Botur

 ‘What’s your name anyway, dude?’

-‘Oh, cool,’ you begin, and search your backpack for a second book of word puzzles before you click.
+‘Oh, cool.’
+You hand him the rest of your drink.
+You search your backpack for a second book of word puzzles before you click.
 ‘Hang on – no, YOUR name.
 YOU.
 Who are YOU, dude?’

 ‘My name, it Berhanu Ammanuel Fisha Belachew.’